Do you know about the THIRD type of autoimmune thyroid disease?

 You can flip between hypo and hyper status

-According to Takasu et al, 2012, Graves’ disease patients can flip between hypothyroid, hyperthyroid and euthyroid status over many years, depending on whether the blocking antibody predominates over the stimulating antibody, or whether the two antibodies are in balance with each other.
+According to Takasu et al, 2012, a small percentage of hypothyroid patients with the blocking antibody, as well as Graves’ disease patients, can flip between hypothyroid, hyperthyroid and euthyroid status over many years, depending on whether the blocking antibody predominates over the stimulating antibody, or whether the two antibodies are in balance with each other.

-A real example — one of us
+A real example — My thyroid and failed therapy

 Common signs and diagnosis

 A very high TSH (over 50) at diagnosis with no goiter (no thyroid swelling) is a common finding in studies of Atrophic Thyroiditis.